Jenna Haze: Appearances

-In the 2007 mainstream comedy film, Superbad, Haze made a short appearance in the role of Vagtastic Voyage Girl #2.
+In the 2007 mainstream comedy film Superbad Haze made a short appearance in the role of Vagtastic Voyage Girl #2.
 Haze made a short appearance in the 2009 action/thriller film Crank: High Voltage as a porn star on strike.

 Published in 2007, Haze was among the adult stars featured in the erotic photography book Naked Ambition: An R-Rated Look at an X-Rated Industry.
 The special edition of the book included a fine art photograph of Haze signed by the photographer Michael Grecco.

 Shortly after announcing her retirement in 2012, Haze appeared in the March edition of the men's magazine FHM in a layout with former Gossip Girl star Taylor Momsen, and shortly thereafter had a cameo in Momsen's band The Pretty Reckless' music video for the song "My Medicine".
-She then appeared onstage with the band at their March 13 Los Angeles House Of Blues performance and gave Momsen an impromptu lap dance.
+She then appeared onstage with the band at their March 13 Los Angeles House of Blues performance and gave Momsen an impromptu lap dance.
+Haze again appeared in the video for the band's 2026 release "When I Wake Up".

+In 2025, Haze was the cover model for the artwork of American black metal band Deafheaven's album Lonely People with Power.